ColbySawyer7/LoRaPy/README.md

 1. Add an antenna to the Lora Bonnet [p.e. "simple" Wire Antenna](https://learn.adafruit.com/adafruit-feather-m0-radio-with-lora-radio-module/antenna-options)
 1. Check your [environment](https://www.thethingsnetwork.org/map) and look for a public Lora Gateway

----

-## Testing

-### Sending

-    $ python3 tx_ttn.py

-Sends an uplink to your TTN-Application.

-### Receiving

-    $ python3 rx_ttn.py

-Receives a downlink from your TTN-Application.
-Attention: LoRaWAN does not send downlinks fulltime.

-### Send & Receive

-    $ python3 txrx_ttn.py

-Sends an uplink and receives directly after a downlink.

----

 ## Usage (TTN v2 and TTS v3)

-Now we use this library as a python package.
-Move the folder to your project: `$ mv ~/LoRaPy ~/your-project/LoRaPy`.
-Copy the `keys_example.py` to your project: `$ cp ~/LoRaPy ~/your-project/keys.py` and set the correct keys from your TTN-Console.

 ### Example
 ```python